Climdyn/qgs/documentation/source/files/general_information.rst

 .. note::

-    qgs is presently compatible with Linux.
-It should be compatible with Mac OS (not tested).
+    qgs is presently compatible with Linux and Mac OS.

     **It is not compatible with Windows for the moment**, but a Windows compatible version will be released soon.